Mih-Nig-Afe/SocialVision-Facial-Recognition-Search/docs/DEMONSTRATION_GUIDE.md

 ### Part 1: Introduction (2 minutes)

 **What to Say:**
-> "SocialVision is a facial recognition search engine designed for Instagram content analysis.
+> "SocialVision is a facial recognition search engine designed for analyst-curated visual collections.
 It can detect faces in images, extract unique facial features, and search for similar faces in a database.
 Let me show you what it can do."

 **What to Show:**
-- Open the application
+- Open the application (point out the "Initialized Firestore FaceDatabase" log line if using the cloud backend)
 - Show the three main tabs: Search, Add Faces, Analytics
-- Point out the clean, professional interface
+- Point out the clean, professional interface and mention that backend telemetry (Real-ESRGAN tiling, DeepFace status) is visible in the logs

 ### Part 2: Adding Faces to Database (3 minutes)